-Standard Guide for Selection and Practice of Emergency Medical Services Instructor for Basic Life Support/Emergency Medical Technician (BLS/EMT) Training Programs1 This standard is issued under the fixed designation F 1256; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
-A number in parentheses indicates the year of last reapproval.
-A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.
-1. Scope 1.1 This guide is intended to assist emergency medical services (EMS) agencies and institutions in selecting and utilizing individuals who teach in EMT (emergency medical technician) training programs which include instruction in basic life support knowledge and skills.
-1.2 This guide identifies six categories of instructor in a BLS/EMT (basic life support/emergency medical technician) training program: adjunct instructor, clinical/field preceptor, practical skills instructor, associate instructor, course instructor/coordinator (I/C), and course administrator.
-The guide recognizes that an individual may, depending on his/her level of practice and the training program involved, function in any or all of these categories.
-1.3 This guide includes specific guidelines for qualifications, training, education, experience, scope of authority, responsibilities, continuing education, evaluation, and maintenance of competency when applicable.
-1.4 This guide does not include specific guidelines for the course administrator or the adjunct instructor.
-While the guide recognizes, by offering a definition of each category, that these types of individuals function in many BLS/EMT training programs, the limited instructional roles played by these individuals precludes the need for specific selection and utilization guidelines.
-1.5 This guide is intended to apply to any individual who teaches in BLS/EMT training programs regardless of the individual's present level of clinical practice.
-1.6 This guide intentionally omits references to length of prehospital care experience, teaching experience, and continuing education requirements.
+- 1.1 This guide is intended to assist emergency medical services (EMS) agencies and institutions in selecting and utilizing individuals who teach in EMT (emergency medical technician) training programs that include instruction in advanced life support knowledge and skills. - 1.2 This guide identifies six categories of instructor in an ALS/EMT (advanced life support/emergency medical technician) training program: adjunct instructor, clinical/field preceptor, practical skills instructor, associate instructor, course instructor/coordinator (I/C), and course administrator.
+The guide recognizes that an individual may, depending on his/her level of practice and the training program involved, function in any or all of these categories. - 1.3 This guide includes specific guidelines for qualifications, training, education, experience, scope of authority, responsibilities, continuing education, evaluation, and maintenance of competency when applicable. - 1.4 This guide does not include specific guidelines for the course administrator or the adjunct instructor.
+While the guide recognizes, by offering a definition of each category, that these types of individuals function in many ALS/EMT training programs, the limited instructional roles played by these individuals precludes the need for specific selection and utilization guidelines. - 1.5 This guide is intended to apply to any individual who teaches in ALS/EMT training programs regardless of the individual's present level of clinical practice. - 1.6 This guide intentionally omits references to length of prehospital care experience, teaching experience, and continuing education requirements.
 This guide also omits reference to waiver or equivalency.
-These issues should be addressed by the appropriate agency.
-1.7 This guide applies only to instructors who teach in basic life support training courses designed to prepare an individual for certification to practice as an EMT (basic) or first responder.
+These issues should be addressed by the appropriate agency. - 1.7 This guide applies only to instructors who teach in advanced life support training courses designed to prepare an individual for certification to practice as an EMT above the level of the EMT (basic).
 It does not apply to instructors who teach in specialized courses that do not in themselves qualify the individual for a level of EMT certification.

-1.8 This guide does not establish certification requirements.
-Such requirements should be established by the certifying agency in the jurisdiction in which the BLS/EMT instructor will function.
-This guide may be used to provide considerable guidance to the jurisdiction responsible for establishing certification standards.
-1.9 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+- 1.8 This guide does not establish certification requirements.
+Such requirements should be established by the certifying agency in the jurisdiction in which the ALS/EMT instructor will function.
+This guide may be used to provide considerable guidance to the jurisdiction responsible for establishing certification standards. - 1.9 This standard does not purport to address all of the safety concerns associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.

-NOTE 1-Also see Practice F 1031.
+Note 1-Also see Practice F 1031.

-2. Referenced Documents 2.1 ASTM Standards:
+2. Referenced Documents

+2.1 ASTM Standards:

-F 1031 Practice for Training the Emergency Medical Technician (Basic)2 3.
-Terminology 3.1 Definitions of Terms Specific to This Standard:
+F 1031 Practice for Training the Emergency Medical Technician (Basic)2

+3. Terminology

-3.1.1 adjunct instructor-an individual with specialized subject matter expertise, who, on occasion, instructs a specific topic of a curriculum under the direction of the course instructor/coordinator.
-3.1.2 associate instructor-an individual who possesses the qualifications and education/training of a course instructor/ coordinator, but, in a specific course, assumes a supportive or assisting role to the course instructor/coordinator.
-This individual may substitute for the course instructor/coordinator in Copyright © ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.
+- 3.1 Definitions of Terms Specific to This Standard: - 3.1.1 adjunct instructor-an individual with specialized subject matter expertise, who, on occasion, instructs a specific topic of a curriculum under the direction of the course instructor/coordinator. - 3.1.2 advanced life support-a level of pre-hospital emergency medical care that includes all EMT-basic procedures and any or all additional procedures, interventions, or techniques defined by the National Standard Curricula.^{3,4} - 3.1.3 advanced life support/emergency medical technician (ALS/EMT) training program-a course of instruction that provides an individual with the knowledge and clinical skills of emergency medical care necessary to function at a level of

 1 This guide is under the jurisdiction of ASTM Committee F30 on Emergency Medical Services and is the direct responsibility of Subcommittee F30.02 on Personnel, Training and Education.

 Current edition approved Jan.
 10, 1990.
 Published February 1990.